 For the best qualified applicants we also offer GAANN fellowships with reduced teaching load.
 These fellowships are funded by a grant from the US Department of Education and are only available to US citizens and permanent residents.
 The level of support depends on financial need and is at least as high as TA stipends.

-UAB has also university-wide Graduate Fellowships available to qualified African American students seeking to earn a Ph.D. degree, providing a $23,000 per year stipend plus tuition.
+UAB has also university-wide Graduate Fellowships available to qualified African American students seeking to earn a Ph.D. degree.
 More information can be found here.
 Minority applicants are strongly encouraged to apply for those fellowships.